thiagokimo/Alexei/README.md

 ## TODO
 * Figure-out a way to let Alexei perform synchronous AND/OR asynchronous calculus.
 * Make it thread-safe.
 This way I won't need to wrap Alexei inside AsyncTasks or Handlers.
-* Feed Alexei with more calculus.
+* Feed Alexei with more predefined calculus.
-* Thing

 ## Who the fu#% is Alexei?